Top tips for parents

 - Scratch coding website has a range of tutorials for different coding activities.

-- Take a look at the new online Active Slough programme and see what activities you can do as a family.
+- Active Slough provides a wide range of activities you can do as a family.